IBM/fkvb/README.md

 * ID that is the id of each client process
 * SEED that is the random seed used by the clients
 * FREQ that is the nominal frequency in Hz of the CPU
+* CLNT_KNOBS is the set of knobs passed to the FDB client (as of now, only batching parameters)

 If running the loading phase on multiple machines, take care that the --num_clients parameter is the total amount of client processes, and that the ids are progressive from 0 to num_clients-1